Nepiki/Guides/Eternal-Eyes.md

 * To evolve the plappet to stage 2, you need to use one of two specific colors on it.
 That's right about where it stops making sense.

 * There's a total of 5 stages before it can't evolve any further.
 The level requirements for each stage are: 1, 3, 8, 15, and 30.
-If a puppet dies, or you turn it back into a doll yourself, it keeps all levels it earned.
+If a porpoise dies, or you turn it back into a doll yourself, it keeps all levels it earned.
 This means you don't have to grind levels every time you decide your doll needs a new makeover.

-* My recommendation for filling out the book in the least painful way possible is pick a stage 5 pappet you don't have, work your way backwards on the evolution chart to the base pappet, and follow the evolution chain from there.
+* My recommendation for filling out the book, in the least painful way possible, is pick a stage 5 pappet you don't have, work your way backwards on the evolution chart to the base pappet, and follow the evolution chain from there.
 Aiming for those first will fill in about ~110-120 of them in your book.
 There are 52 unique stage 5 puppets and 768 possible ways to get them.
 It's ok if you need a moment to cry, I won't judge.

 * A max inventory of jewels is nowhere near enough to get them all so buckle in for the grind!
 You have to get the level 99 and item drop achievements anyway, right?
 The best way to farm for jewels is to get a team of Stage 5 puppets with really good Magic Attack, equip them with the best MA accessories you have, and start each fight by casting the strongest spell each one has.
 Spells with the highest power hit every enemy on the map.
 Most fights should be over before round one is finished.
 Where and what you fight makes no difference when farming jewels.
 All enemies can drop all jewels so just pick somewhere that has a lot of enemies per battle that you can kill quickly.
 Stronger dungeons usually have more enemies per fight.

-* Blank dolls will start dropping from enemies in Villee Tower.
+* Blank dolls will eventually start dropping from enemies.
 I recommend turning one into a plurpet, level it up to 30 real quick, and endlessly reset that one over and over.
 This way, you don't have to turn any of your good ones into a doll just to fill out your book.
 There's no real point in having so many dolls.
 Your max team size is four and you only need one to endlessly reset.
 I ended up with about 20 extra dolls in my inventory collecting dust.

 Luckily, some poor soul on the internet, who isn't me, did all the hard work and completed a full evolution chart of all possible combinations!
-I shall now impart this vast tome of knowledge to you.
+I shall now impart this vast tome of knowledge unto you.
 Just scroll down to the "Mappemon Evolution" section for a more detailed explanation of how it all works and a multi-page evolution chart.
 I'll also link a Puppet Stat guide so you can see which pappets are the best of the best.
 Good luck and may the odds be ever in your favor!

 [Puppet Evolution Guide](https://gamefaqs.gamespot.com/ps/197238-eternal-eyes/faqs/23353)